Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Method

-- `.metalTexture(texture: string)`{: .language-javascript }: Sets the texture of the hammer when in a trip hammer, this is required if you want the hammer to be usable in a trip hammer
+- `.metalTexture(texture: String)`{: .language-javascript }: Sets the texture of the hammer when in a trip hammer, this is required if you want the hammer to be usable in a trip hammer

 #### Example